David Ellison: Career

-Ellison is the CEO and founder of Skydance Media.
+Skydance Media, LLC

+Ellison was influenced by businessman Steve Jobs, a friend of his father, and pitched Jobs his idea for Skydance Media, before revising his idea based on Jobs' advice.
+His father invested heavily in the company and became the largest shareholder.
 The company's films include Mission: Impossible – Fallout, Annihilation, World War Z, True Grit, Jack Reacher, Star Trek Into Darkness, and Star Trek Beyond.
 Ellison was named to Varietys Dealmaker list for 2010 and the Forbes 30 Under 30 list in 2011.
-Ellison was nominated for the Academy Award for Best Picture for Top Gun: Maverick.
+Ellison was nominated for the Academy Award for Best Picture for co-producing Top Gun: Maverick.
+Skydance Media expanded in 2013 with the launch of its television division.

-As an actor, Ellison has performed in the films Flyboys, Little Fish, Strange Pond, and Hole in One.

-Ellison's company Skydance Media expanded in 2013 with the launch of its television division.
 He has executive-produced shows such as Altered Carbon and Grace and Frankie.

-In 2014, Ellison launched a new line of men's clothing called the "LANAI Collection."
+In 2014, Ellison launched a line of men's clothing, the "LANAI Collection".

 In 2017, Ellison helped launch Skydance Animation in partnership with Spain's Ilion Animation Studios.
-He hired the former Pixar CCO John Lasseter to run Skydance Animation.
+In 2019, Ellison hired former Pixar and Walt Disney Animation Studios chief creative officer John Lasseter to run Skydance Animation.

 Paramount Skydance Corporation

 In January 2024, it was reported that Ellison was interested in merging Skydance Media with Paramount Global and buying the latter's parent company National Amusements from Shari Redstone.
-The merger received approval from the FCC in July of 2025.
+The US$8 billion deal relied heavily on a personal $6 billion investment by Ellison's father, Larry Ellison.
+The merger received approval from the Federal Communications Commission (FCC) under the second Donald Trump administration in July 2025.
 The merger was completed by August 7, 2025, and Paramount Skydance Corporation was formed.
-Ellison serves as Chairman and CEO of the merged company.
+Ellison serves as chairman and CEO of the merged company.

+Following the merger, the company made changes to CBS News which Le Monde called "conservative-friendly".
+The company bought Bari Weiss' news outlet The Free Press, and Ellison appointed Weiss as CBS News' editor-in-chief.
+To critics, the appointment was seen as an effort to steer CBS in a direction more aligned with the administration of President Donald Trump.
+Shortly into her tenure, Weiss controversially delayed the airing of a 60 Minutes story on the Trump administration's deportations to Venezuela.
+The report aired the following month with only minor additional context.